-Retreating, I shot all five rounds from the Peacemaker.
+I emptied the Peacemaker.
 Each bullet hit a little higher than the last as I rode the recoil and worked my shots up its large body.
 The final bullet skimmed along the beast’s snout, slicing open a flap of skin, exposing bone, and blowing out one of the creature’s eye sockets.

-The monster roared and thrashed its arms, pawing at the wound that partially blinded it.
+The monster roared and thrashed its arms, pawing the wound that partially blinded it.

 Damn thing just wouldn’t die.